kevinohara80/nforce/README.md

 This creates an sObject record that you can use to insert, update, upsert, and delete. `type` should be the salesforce API name of the sObject that you are updating. `fieldValues` should be a hash of field names and values that you want to initialize your sObject with.
 You can also just assign fields and values by setting properties after you create the sObject.

+## plugin(namespace|opts)

+This creates an nforce plugin.
+Plugins allow you to extend the functionality of nforce.
+You need to initialize the plugin with a `namespace` or an options hash containing a namespace.
+Valid options include:

+* `namespace`: Required.
+This sets the namespace for your plugin
+* `override': Override *true* allows you to overwrite an existing plugin.
+Default is false.

 ## Salesforce sObject Methods

 ### getFieldValues()